 Only states and tribal governments are eligible to apply for VPA-HIP grants.
 Private forest, farm or ranch lands are eligible for assistance under these state grants.

 Allowable grant amounts are reduced by 25 percent if the opening dates for migratory bird hunting are not consistent for residents and non-residents.
-This requirement does not apply to American Indian tribe grantees.
+This requirement does not apply to tribal governments.

 How to Apply

-NRCS National Headquarters, on behalf of the Commodity Credit Corporation, will periodically publish an announcement for program funding (AFP) on the Federal Government’s grants portal— www.grants.gov.
-The RFA will provide objectives for projects, eligibility criteria and the application forms and instructions needed to apply for a VPA-HIP competitive grant.
+NRCS National Headquarters, on behalf of the Commodity Credit Corporation, will publish an announcement for program funding (AFP) to the Federal Government’s grants portal— www.grants.gov.
+The AFP (please hyperlink to the new announcement) will provide objectives for projects, eligibility criteria and the application forms and instructions needed to apply for a VPA-HIP competitive grant.

 Funding priority will be given to public access programs that address these objectives:

-Supplement funding and services from other federal or state agencies, American Indian tribes or private resources provided in the form of cash or in-kind services
+- Supplement funding and services from other federal or state agencies, tribal governments or private resources provided in the form of cash or in-kind services

 VPA-HIP Fact Sheet (PDF,1.41 MB)